eczhh/chat-app/readme.md

 ### Services

 1. **AuthService**: Handles login, logout, and session management.
 It communicates with the backend for authentication and stores user session in `localStorage`.

-2. **GroupService**: (optional): Handles the logic for adding/removing users to/from groups and managing channels.
+2. **SocketService**: Establishes and maintains socket connections for real-time messaging.
+3. **APIService**: Facilitates communication with backend APIs for CRUD operations on users, groups, and messages.

 ### Guards